stasburn/community/tutorials/setting-up-postgres.md

         tcp:5432

+1. In **Targets**, change to:

+        All instance in the network

 1. Click **Create**.

-Note that firewall rules are a global resource, so you'll only need to create this rule once for all instances.
+Note that by default firewall rules are specific for tag, so you'll need tag your VMs or change Targets for firewall rule to apply for all instances.

 ### Connect using pgAdmin